-For further information, call Jessica Croft, Head Start Co-Ordinator, Inner Gippsland on 0498 448 412 or email jessica.croft@education.vic.gov.au
+For further information, call Patt Frendo, Head Start Coordinator, Gippsland Hub on 0498 448 412 or email patrick.frendo@education.vic.gov.au

+Advance to University (ATU)

+In partnership with Federation University, highperforming students may study first-year university units as part of their VCE program.

+How it works
-Successful completion provides entry to Federation University and credit for both subjects in your first year of study.
-Entry to some courses may also be subject to additional requirements (e.g. ATAR, VCE pre-requisites).

-- Each unit is delivered via flexible online learning, alongside an on-campus orientation session and a number of on-campus enriched learning experiences each semester. - Students attend an academic preparation program in February, before commencing university studies in March.
+- Choose from a range of paired university units, including business, health, education, maths, physiology, biology and information technology. - Your final score in your Advance Studies (two units) may result in an additional ATAR increment. - There is no Higher Education Contribution Scheme (HECS) debt incurred for any of the university units you study.
+You may need to factor in costs for textbooks and other learning resources depending on the units chosen. - Successful completion provides entry to Federation University and credit for both subjects in your first year of study.
+Entry to some courses may also be subject to additional requirements (e.g. ATAR, VCE pre-requisites). - Each unit is delivered via flexible online learning, alongside an on-campus orientation session and a number of on-campus enriched learning experiences each semester. - Students attend an academic preparation program in February, before commencing university studies in March.